mmfrenkel/cs6111-project3/README.md

 By default, the program will run with the data and parameters we have preset (i.e., the default data is our cleaned restaurant dataset and a support of `0.1` and confidence of `0.2` are used).

-**Note**: Depending on the size of the dataset, the association rule generation can take some time.
+**Note**: Depending on the size of the dataset and minimum support specified, the large itemset generation can take some time.
 The default dataset completes in 5-10 minutes.

 ## VI.
 Results